mewmiyu/MDP_HMM_Solvers/README.md

 and deep sea environments.
 There are experiments for the tuning of the inverse temperature beta for each model-free algorithm with inference (G-learning, Psi-learning and MIRL) and the experiment for the comparison of the algorithms to Q-learning.
+Additionally, there are two experiments (deep sea and cliff-walking) for the algorithm called Psi-Auto, an algorithm based on Psi-learning that tries to automatically tune the inverse temperature by minimizing a dual function.
+This dual function is dependent on the advantage over the state action space and the initial value for the inverse temperature.

 ## Technologies
 The Project is created with:
 * Python: 3.8